 Check out galleries and museums

 When you visit Dublin, you will surely want to visit the city’s galleries and museums.
 Not only are they numerous and full of interesting exhibits, but they are in most cases also completely free.
 Irish Museum of Modern Art is a great example of that, as are Science and National Gallery.
 Stroll around the city and you will find many other places like this where you can enter without paying anything.
+A perfect way for art lovers to spend their 24 hours in Dublin.

 Mingle around the Ha’penny flea market